dabizi/Greenback/README.md

 Welcome,
 you'll find here the sources and code of the calculation made by the Greenback app.

+You can download the app here : https://play.google.com/store/apps/details?id=com.greenback.janin.v0_05&hl=fr

 Currently, the app is available on the Playstore.
 I'm converting it from java to javascript and will upload the contents in javascript as I progress through this conversion.
+This is the reason why the code is not available here yet.

 Total of carbon emission for each area of the world https://ourworldindata.org/contributed-most-global-co2